 Most people few the cyberwar between Iran and Israel as the future of modern warfare.
 The articles by NBC news and Middle East monitor describe the ongoing conflicts and its effects on war as a whole as well as innocent civilians, making it apparent that as time passes the attacks become more persistent and intense.
 With the future of warfare likely to mirror Iran and Israel’s conflicts, there are various concerns about the ethicality of cyber warfare.
 Although most believe that cyber warfare is a better alternative, as it seems to largely avoid bloodshed, one can make the argument that cyber warfare may have more destructive consequences then traditional warfare, with the articles making examples of how cyber-attacks can affect innocent citizens when factors such as their critical infrastructure is involved.
-In this case study I will argue that utilitarianism shows us that the cyber war between Israel and Iran and the concept of an “all cyber war” is not ethical because it increases the overall amount of devastation among both countries.
+[In this case study I will argue that utilitarianism shows us that the cyber war between Israel and Iran and the concept of an “all cyber war” is not ethical because it increases the overall amount of devastation among both countries. thesis statement works but this is your third use of utilitarianism] gives a sense about the territory but try to fill out specifics of the Israeli/Iranian conflict a little more

 In the paper “Can there be a Just Cyber War?” by Michael Boylan, Boylan discusses the ethics of cyberwarfare and questions if it possible for such a war to be ethical.
 The author begins the article with a plethora of questions, including “What would happen if Heathrow’s air traffic control system suddenly went down?” and “What would be the loss of civilian life as the scores of circling airplanes carrying hundreds of passengers each began to run into each other?”.
 Boylan makes the conclusion that “because so much of modern life in the west is computer driven and maintained, an attack against this cyber infrastructure can have regional and international effects”.
 Off the bat of the paper the author addresses the possibility of large quantities of human life being lost through cyber warfare with his question relating to the air traffic control system.
 Although most lay claim to the lack of bloodshed caused by cyber warfare it is evident that it can still claim the lives of thousands of civilians.
 Boylan later points out that the “pivotal differences that cyber warfare poses from the traditional paradigm is attribution”.
 The author argues that it is easy to determine who does what to whom when it involves physical events rather than attacks carried out online.
 The essay addresses the possibility of hackers from countries not only having the ability to stay anonymous but also the ability to make it appear as if a third unsuspected country was the source of the attack.
 The main point the author makes against cyber warfare is the likelihood of “bellum omnium contra omnes- a war of all against all”.
 With cyber warfare giving companies the ability to possibly escape accountability from launching acts of war against each other, this would most likely ultimately lead to the doomsday model of all against all, causing a complete lack of peace and trust around the world.
+Gives a sense of what Boylan up to but try to nail down core concept more cleanly

+Then be sure to use concept to directly analyze the case